YouSayData/waikato_r4ds/scripts/week02/README.md

 # Friday

-This class we will be discussing chapters 5 of the [R4DS Book](https://r4ds.had.co.nz).
+This class we will be discussing chapter 5 of the [R4DS Book](https://r4ds.had.co.nz).

 We will also work along on this [online](https://yousayr.com/ds-intro/introVis/) scripts which we hadn't covered so far.